pureGavin/puregavin.github.io/_posts/2025-08-25-ThunderLoan-audit.md

 # Summary

 This contract audit is relatively difficult because of the abundant contract code and its integration with `TSwap`.
 Beyond exploit code, no suspicious detail or variable should be overlooked during auditing, as each line might unpredictably affect the contract.
+This article only covers high-risk and medium-risk vulnerabilities.
+I have uploaded all other review content [here](https://github.com/pureGavin/codehawks/blob/main/ThunderLoan/report.pdf).